 The confusion on her face must have translated at least somewhat, for the short demon took to signing again.
 'Your guards never leave your own among the trees, unless they're dead or soon to be.'
 It took a step forward, its hands curling into fists.
 'You were a trap for us and I stopped it from closing.
 I just happened to save your life at the same time.'

 Next time I see that traitor Blevins, I'm stabbing him!
 Dylis squared her shoulders and put her feet down on the floor.
 'So what happens now?'
 Would this be when they took her mind?
 She was too numb to care.

 'Now,' the largest of the demons signed, pushing off the wall.
 'Now we take a walk.'

 The trees went on forever.
-Taller than any house Dylis had ever seen they towered above their little group, blocking on what sparse sunlight the gray clouds were letting through.
+Taller than any house Dylis had ever seen they towered above their little group, blocking out what sparse sunlight the gray clouds were letting through.